dmealo/devboot/README.md

 We also can call it from Dev Box (Windows development workstation in Azure accessed via Remote Desktop, etc) confguration which was also announced at Build and is in private preview now.

-I set up this repo with configs for all of this and worked out some issues and I think it works well.
-The `devboot.ps1` script automates the steps listed in Microsoft's Winget Congiguration setup (also listed below in Manual Setup) since their tool is in preview at the time of writing and so requires these additional opt-in steps.
+This repo contains configs for all of this as well as a `devboot.ps1` script that automates the steps listed in Microsoft's Winget Congiguration setup (also listed below in Manual Setup) since their tool is in preview at the time of writing and so requires these additional opt-in steps.

 Alternatively, users could install the new Dev Home app from Windows Store, then add their GitHub account, clone the repo in the app (along with a list of other repos in bulk if desired), and use the Machine Configuration > Configuration File option there to run the winget config with a GUI.